Michael Baumgartner: 2024

 On November 5, 2024, Baumgartner officially won the race for the district with over 60% of the vote.
 Notably, he outperformed predecessor Cathy McMorris Rogers' result in 2022, despite not being an incumbent.
 He was the best performing Republican out of any candidate in the state, both federally and statewide.

 Tenure

 In 2025, Baumgartner founded the bipartisan Congressional College Sports Caucus.
 He introduced the "Restore College Sports Act" with the aim of dissolving the National Collegiate Athletic Association and replacing it with the "American College Sports Association," which would be overseen by the federal government.

 In March 2025, Baumgartner joined Jim Jordan and Tom McClintock in a letter challenging Washington Attorney General Nick Brown and the state sanctuary law, which restricts local police from enforcing federal immigration policy.
 The letter follows accusations from the attorney general against Adams County sheriff's office for unlawful imprisonment based solely on immigration status.

+In June 2026, Baumgartner introduced the Power and Water for Families Act, which would force data centers and other high-load facilities to cover the full cost of the power and water systems needed to serve them in an effort to ensure that such projects do not increase electricity rates.